nwmaker/citrus0/docs/pin-assignment.md

 | LED17 | PA28 | Minute 32 | inner circle |
 | LED18 | PA25 | center (second) | center |

 Here are pins not used.
-Some are going used to change/set time via UART port.
+Some are used to change/set time via UART port (TBD).

 | Pin | Location | Notes |
 | ------ |:------ | ------ |